Learn how you can give the best to those who need it most.

 What would I do as a tutor?

-Tutors are placed into a preschool or elementary school and serve in a full-time capacity for one school year.
+Tutors are placed in a preschool or elementary school and serve in a full-time capacity for one school year.
 With training and ongoing coaching, our tutors use scripted, data-backed interventions to support students who are reading below grade level.

 In addition to tutoring, tutors may get involved with before- or after-school programming at their school site, attend trainings and meetings, and participate in service and professional development opportunities throughout the year.